vectordotdev/vector/website/guides/integrate/sinks/loki.md

 having your logs pipeline fall on it's face during an outage, or even worse, disrupt more important services!

 Fear not!
-In this guide we'll show you how to send send logs to Loki and build a logs pipeline that will be the backbone of your observability strategy.
+In this guide we'll show you how to send send logs to [Loki][urls.loki] and build a logs pipeline that will be the backbone of your observability strategy.